Njananikshepam

-Njananikshepam (Malayalam:ജ്ഞാനനിക്ഷേപം) is one of the earliest printed magazines in the Malayalam language.
+Njananikshepam (Malayalam: ജ്ഞാനനിക്ഷേപം) is one of the earliest printed magazines in the Malayalam language.
 The magazine is now published by the Madhya Kerala Diocese of Church of South India.

 History

-Njananikshepam is one among the early print media published in Kerala state.
-The magazine started publishing from 1848.
-Initially the magazine has eight-pages and was printed at the C.M.S.
+Njananikshepam is one of the earliest publications from Kerala state.
+The magazine began publishing in 1848.
+Initially, the magazine had eight pages and was printed at the C.M.S.
 Press, Kottayam.
-Arch Deacon Koshy and the Reverend George Mathen were behind the publication.
+Archdeacon K. Koshy and the Reverend George Mathan were behind the publication.

 Content

-The magazine publishes various articles related to Christian theology, History of Church of South India and news about Madhya Kerala Diocese.
-Every edition of magazine consists of a letter from the current bishop of Madhya Kerala Diocese which describes the various activities about the diocese.
-News articles from church organizations i.e., Women's Fellowship, Lay Fellowship, Youth Movement, Bethel Ashram, Choristers Association, Educational Board, are published in the magazine every month.
-A news column named "Loka Jalakam" which details about the major news events happened across the world is also published every month.
+The magazine publishes various articles related to Christian theology, the history of the Church of South India and news about Madhya Kerala Diocese.
+Every edition includes a letter from the current bishop of the diocese, describing its activities.
+News articles from church organizations, i.e. women's fellowship, lay fellowship, youth movement, Bethel Ashram, choristers association, and the educational board are published every month.
+A news column named "Loka Jalakam", detailing major world news events, is also published every month.